valkey-io/valkey-doc/topics/modules-api-ref.md

     int ValkeyModule_AddACLCategory(ValkeyModuleCtx *ctx, const char *name);

-**Available since:** unreleased
+**Available since:** 8.0.0

 [`ValkeyModule_AddACLCategory`](#ValkeyModule_AddACLCategory) can be used to add new ACL command categories.
 Category names can only contain alphanumeric characters, underscores, or dashes.
 Categories can only be added during the `ValkeyModule_OnLoad` function.
 Once a category has been added, it can not be removed.
 Any module can register a command to any added categories using [`ValkeyModule_SetCommandACLCategories`](#ValkeyModule_SetCommandACLCategories).

 Returns:
 - `VALKEYMODULE_OK` on successfully adding the new ACL category.
 - `VALKEYMODULE_ERR` on failure.

 On error the errno is set to: